THE DOORS’ BOOTLEG ANALYSIS: WINTERLAND BALLROOM'S THIRD NIGHT

 The recording opens with the medley "Alabama Song" — "Back Door Man", two covers included on the band's first LP ("The Doors", released in January 1967).

-Here, the guitarist unleashes energy and inspiration superior to what can be heard on the record.
-These qualities are channeled with exuberance, resulting in remarkable spontaneity and incisiveness.
-Tight, high-pitched, scratchy notes generate a dynamic phrasing that never loses touch with an evocative and engaging melodic line, making it one of Krieger's best solos ever recorded.
+Robby Krieger's electric guitar solo during "Back Door Man" definitely stands out (before the audio breaks down).
+Here, the guitarist unleashes an energy and inspiration that surpasses what can be heard on the vinyl record.
+He channels these qualities with exuberance, resulting in remarkable spontaneity and incisiveness.
+Tight, high-pitched, and scratchy notes create a dynamic phrasing that never strays from an evocative and engaging melodic line.
+It should be noted that this solo is one of the best Krieger has ever performed.

 The bootleg resumes halfway through "You're Lost Little Girl", released just three months earlier as the second track on the album “Strange Days”.

-Next is the sequence "Wake Up” - “Light My Fire": a crucial moment in many concerts of The Doors since late spring of 1967.
+Following “Love Me Two Times” we can hear the sequence "Wake Up” - “Light My Fire": a crucial moment in many concerts of The Doors since late spring of 1967.

-The initial poetic section, recited by Morrison with vehemence that is sometimes persuasive and sometimes edgy, unfolds against a backdrop of avant-garde music.
+The initial poetic section, recited by Morrison with a vehemence that is sometimes persuasive and sometimes edgy, unfolds against a backdrop of avant-garde music.

 The music oscillates unpredictably between arcane percussive minimalism, gloomy electric guitar moans, and dreamlike, thunderous sound assaults.